maryfellowes/The-Labyrinth-Open-Source/tools/autonomous-wake-package-mac/README.md

 For two-way communication with your AI, set up Discord.
 See `docs/discord-setup.md` for the full guide.

 Quick overview:
-1. Create a Discord bot
+1. Create a Discord bot and get your token
+2. Clone and build `v-3/discordmcp` (requires Node 18+)
-2. Install Discord MCP server
+3. Configure `claude_desktop_config.json` with the MCP server
-3. Configure channel ID in your AI's config
+4. **Critical**: Run `claude mcp add-from-claude-desktop` to sync to CLI
-4. Your AI reads/sends messages during wake-ups
+5. Your AI reads/sends messages during wake-ups

+> [!WARNING]
+> The Desktop app and CLI use separate MCP registries.
+You MUST run `claude mcp add-from-claude-desktop` after configuring Desktop, or the autonomous wake-up script won't have access to Discord.

 ## Management Commands